Hello and welcome to Learn to Crochet! Today we will learn all about yarn!

-This category was added relatively recently with the emergence of super think specialty Yarns and rovings.
+This category was added relatively recently with the emergence of super thick specialty Yarns and rovings.
 The yarn works up very quickly and is best suited to blankets and throws.
-Because the yarn is so think it does not always have good stitch definition, nor is it suitable for more intricate stitches.
+Because the yarn is so thick it does not always have good stitch definition, nor is it suitable for more intricate stitches.
 But it is fun!

 Understanding Yarn Labels:

 Most often when you pick up a ball or skein of yarn from the store it will be dressed in a label.
 The label contains all kinds of helpful information, sometimes even a free crochet or knitting pattern.

 What will you find on a yarn label?

 Material: what fibre the yarn is made up such as wool or acrylic.
 See the discussion above.